 - Plan of Management Sportsgrounds(PDF, 11MB)

-Section 94 of the Environmental Planning and Assessment Act 1979 permits Council to plan, identify and levy contributions upon new development where it has established that the development is likely to result in increased demand for public services and public amenities within the local government area.
+Sections 7.11 and 7.12 of the Environmental Planning and Assessment Act 1979 permits Council to plan, identify and levy contributions on new development where it has established that the development is likely to result in increased demand for public services and public amenities within the local government area.

 - Queanbeyan City Council Section 94 Contributions Plan 2012(PDF, 2MB)